Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \subsection{Evaluation}

 We run {\TeQoDO} on a dataset, generating the ontology by executing all update queries per dialogue.
 For evaluation, tables map to domains, columns to slots, and values to ground truth values.
-System actions and user intents are matched by aligning table names with the ``system actions'' ``and user intents'' keys and comparing values directly to the ground truth.
+System actions and user intents are matched by aligning table names with the ``system actions'' and ``user intents'' keys that are explicitly stored in the ground truth.
+This means that the model is expected to predict one table for system actions and one for user intents.
+The values are then directly compared to the values stored under the keys in the ground truth ontology.

-We adapt the evaluation framework of \citet{lo2024ontologylearning} to our task-oriented dialogue ontology structure, which includes domains, slots, values, system actions, and user intents.
-Specifically, we use \emph{literal} F1 as a hard metric and \emph{fuzzy} and \emph{continuous} F1 as soft metrics, as these capture most relevant evaluation aspects \cite{lo2024ontologylearning}.
-The hard metric captures syntactic similarity, respectively, while the soft metrics capture some human intuition on semantic similarity.
-Since these metrics treat all ontology graph edges equally — overlooking infrequent higher-level relations — we extend them to account for hierarchical levels and their specific edge types.
+We adapt the general ontology evaluation framework of \citet{lo2024ontologylearning} to our task-oriented dialogue ontology structure, which includes domains, slots, values, system actions, and user intents.
+Specifically, we use \emph{literal} F1 as a hard metric and \emph{fuzzy} and \emph{continuous} F1 from \citet{lo2024ontologylearning} as soft metrics, as these capture most relevant evaluation aspects according to their results.
+The hard metric captures syntactic similarity, while the soft metrics capture some human intuition on semantic similarity.
+Since these metrics treat all ontology graph edges equally -- overlooking infrequent higher-level relations -- we extend them to account for hierarchical levels and their specific edge types by evaluating the different levels separately.
+We use all metrics for the ablation study and choose the continuous metric as our main metric, as it covers semantic similarity while being strict on the final structure of the ontology.
+Note that we adopt the naming of the chosen metrics from \citet{lo2024ontologylearning} to remain aligned with established terminology from general ontology construction to facilitate a comparison.

 We compute the macro average of each metric across the node classes: domains, slots, values, intents, and actions.
 Let $V_{i_{\text{\predsubscript}}}$ denote the predicted nodes and $V_{i_{\text{\truesubscript}}}$ the ground truth for class $i$.